epics-modules/vac/documentation/README.txt

   For RS485 Address has to be a positive number
-	for GP350 has to be between 1 and 31 of the form "AA" for MM200 has to be between 0 and 59 of the form [0..9..A..Z..a..z] Also for GP350 the prefix is "#" so we will force for MM200 the same!!
+	for GP350 has to be between 1 and 31 of the form "AA" for MM200 has to be between 0 and 59 of the form [0..9..A..Z..a..z] for CC10 has to be between 0 and F  in HEX
+      Also for GP350 the prefix is "#" so we will force for MM200 the same!! for CC10  the prefix is <STX>  = hex 02

 excerpts for an example st.cmd file: